Pope Celestine V: Legacy

 Most modern interest in Celestine V has focused on his resignation.
 He was the first pope to formalize the resignation process and is often said to have been the first to resign; in fact he was preceded in this by Pontian (235), John XVIII (1009), Benedict IX (1045), and Gregory VI (1046).
 As noted above, Celestine's own decision was brought about by mild pressure from the Church establishment.
 His reinstitution of Gregory X's conclave system established by the papal bull Ubi periculum has been respected ever since.

 A 1966 visit by Pope Paul VI to Celestine's place of death in Ferentino along with his speech in homage of Celestine prompted speculation that the Pontiff was considering retirement.

 Celestine's remains survived the 2009 L'Aquila earthquake with one Italian spokesman saying it was "another great miracle by the pope".
 They were then recovered from the basilica shortly after the earthquake.
-While inspecting the earthquake damage during a 28 April 2009 visit to the Aquila, Pope Benedict XVI visited Celestine's remains in the badly damaged Santa Maria di Collemaggio and left the woolen pallium he wore during his papal inauguration in April 2005 on his glass casket as a gift.
-Benedict XVI would go on to become the first pope since Celestine to voluntarily resign of his own initiative.
+While inspecting the earthquake damage during a 28 April 2009 visit to the L'Aquila, Pope Benedict XVI visited Celestine's remains in the badly damaged Santa Maria di Collemaggio and left the woolen pallium he wore during his papal inauguration in April 2005 on his glass casket as a gift.

 To mark the 800th anniversary of Celestine's birth, Pope Benedict XVI proclaimed the Celestine year from 28 August 2009 through 29 August 2010.
 Benedict XVI visited the Sulmona Cathedral, near Aquila, on 4 July 2010 as part of his observance of the Celestine year and prayed before the altar consecrated by Celestine containing his relics on 10 October 1294.

 His entry in the Martyrologium Romanum for 19 May reads as follows: